Using the most effective methods to search for and get a job, can be the difference between landing a job within a few weeks and waiting months.

 3. Make the Search Your New Job

-Searching for the job itself is often tedious because it does require a lot of work.
+Successful job searching process itself is often tedious because it does require a lot of work.
 In order to experience success, you will need to throw yourself into the search and make it the focus of your attention.

 4. Dot the I’s and Cross the T’s